 As photographers, we just want to get out shooting and look over our work.
-There’s nothing sexy about a backup strategy – it takes work, it costs money, and is completely unnecessary in our ideal scenario .
+There’s nothing sexy about a backup strategy – it takes work, it costs money, and is one of those annoying things that are easy to keep putting off.
 But if things don’t go according to plan, it’s the best investment we ever made.
 To me, it just isn’t an option not to have a fool-proof backup.
 Don’t believe me?
 Then listen to this 4-year old:

 Having a solid backup strategy is critical, but the best scenario is to avoid ever needing to use it.
 There are several steps you can take to avoid loss of your data in the first place.
 I recommend using only high quality drives.
 Modern SSD (solid state drives) are generally more reliable than hard drives with moving parts, and are lightning quick.
 But they’re pretty pricy, so storing all your files on an SSD isn’t practical for most photographers.
 But you can make cheaper spinning drives both faster and more reliable by using RAID (redundant array of independent disks) or Drobo (which achieves a similar result using a proprietary solution).